Other issues: Milk quotas

-However for historic valuation dates the value of Milk Quota can still be significant and therefore needs to be included as an asset of an estate or one of the assets of a Dairy Farming Company, Partnership or Sole business.
+MQ ended on 31 March 2015.
+However for historic valuation dates the value of MQ might still be significant and in those cases needs to be included as an asset of an estate or one of the assets of a dairy farming company, partnership or sole business.

-The position is different where the property in the deceased’s/transferor’s estate is the freehold interest in land subject to a tenancy.
-In this situation, if the tenant has a dairy farm with milk quota, it is likely that the existence of the quota will be reflected in the value of the freehold interest in the land.
+The position is different where the property in the deceased’s/transferor’s estate was the freehold interest in land subject to a tenancy.
+In this situation, if the tenant had a dairy farm with MQ, it is likely that the existence of the quota will be reflected in the value of the freehold interest in the land.
 Subject to the other conditions for relief being satisfied, you may allow agricultural relief on the value of the freehold interest as enhanced by the existence of MQ.

-Milk Quota is not strictly tied to land.
-It can be the subject of an agreement to Transfer Quota permanently from one producer to another either with, or without land.
-Following the European Court of Justice’s Decision in 2002 in the Thomsen case non-producing ex Dairy Farmers are not permitted to Lease out Quota.
-Where Quota is reverting to a non-producing Landlord at the end of a Tenancy it will be necessary for the non-producing Landlord to prove either that he will be resuming Milk production himself or the Quota is to be transferred to another producer at the earliest opportunity.
+MQ was not strictly tied to land.
+It could be the subject of an agreement to transfer quota permanently from one producer to another either with, or without, land.
+Following the European Court of Justice’s Decision in 2002 in the Thomsen case non-producing ex-dairy farmers were not permitted to lease out MQ.
+Where MQ reverted to a non-producing landlord at the end of a tenancy it will be necessary for the non-producing landlord to prove either that he resumed milk production himself or the MQ was transferred to another producer at the earliest opportunity.

-If you need to obtain a value for Milk Quota you should follow the instruction at IHTM24251.
+If you need to obtain a value for MQ you should follow the instruction at IHTM24251.